top of page

 • Can I stay with my dog and watch them be groomed?

 In our experience, dogs do better during the grooming process without their owners present.
 It is harder for your furry friend to focus on their groomer if their owner is within view, or even earshot.
 Dogs will often try to escape the groomer’s control and get to their owners if they are present.
-While some dogs may be anxious when being dropped off, most of our experience is that it only takes a few minutes for your dog to relax.
-We strive to make the drop off times quick to avoid a drawn out anxious building time for scared dogs.
+While it's natural for some dogs to feel anxious during drop-off, we have found that most dogs settle in quickly within a few minutes.
+We prioritize a smooth, efficient check-in process to help minimize any stress.

 bottom of page